At the Brighton Fringe 2025

 written and directed by Saskia Wesnigk-Wood

-3 performances at Brighton’s Unitarian Church, May 23. and 25. at 3pm, May 24. at 7pm.
+3 performances at Brighton’s Unitarian Church May 2025

 Imagine what a woman’s life was like if she was born in 1809 as a servant’s daughter.
 They call her Hen and decide, as she is ‘merely a girl’, she will at least be useful.
 But then… there is another child born that day, in the same house, and he is the master’s son: the extraordinary Charles Darwin!